Ansible Tower / Automation Controller

 ansible-tower / admin-user-password

 Automation Controller users authenticate to the web UI and API through local, LDAP, SAML, or other configured authentication backends.
-Local admin credentials are created during installation or provisioning.
+Local admin credentials are created during installation or provisioning and can be supplied to CLI/collection tooling through environment variables or tower_cli.cfg files.

-installer inventory secrets, Kubernetes Secrets, Ansible Vault, and password managers
+Installer inventory secrets, Kubernetes Secrets, Ansible Vault, password managers, and external credential stores

 Notes